I am not an Insider and I think that's a good thing

 Above all else, I hope to inspire other people to get involved in the political process and run for office.
 I know we are all busy, but our country needs us now more than ever.

 You wouldn't hire a plumber to work on your teeth, so why would you hire a career politician to manage your money?
 The office of Treasurer is important and requires more expertise than can be provided by career politicians who often use this job as a stepping stone to higher office.

 I would not be running, if I did not believe I am the best qualified candidate in this race.

 I have a graduate degree in Finance from MIT and an undergraduate degree in Economics from the University of Pennsylvania.
 I've spent the last 25 years in business including healthcare and technology.
-More recently I started my own math tutoring business with my own savings.
-I know what it is like to have to meet a payroll and a tight budget when times are tough.
-In good times meeting a budget is easy, in tough times meeting a budget is the real test.
+More recently I started my own math tutoring business, with my own savings.
+I know what it is like to have to meet payroll within a tight budget when times are tough.
+In good times meeting a budget is easy.
+In tough times meeting a budget is the real test.
 I have a proven track record of doing both.
 While many political offices do not necessarily require a certain background, as business and financial markets grow increasingly complex, having a State Treasurer with in-depth experience and expertise in Finance and Economics is a must.

 We hear a lot about “fiscal responsibility” from politicians who may or may not understand what that means or have given the meaning of the phrase much thought.
 These are simply rhetorical buzz words used to gain your vote.
 Well, I have given this matter a great deal of thought, and in my opinion, being fiscally responsible should not mean cutting taxes and cutting spending so that roads and schools fall apart.
 It should mean spending your money wisely on things of genuine benefit and making the investments that will yield the best returns in the long run.

 From Small Business, For Small Business